Geometry of multidimensional Farey summation algorithm and frieze patterns: Farey tessellation and related algorithms

 \subsection{Three-dimensional frieze relation}

 Frieze patterns are tables of numbers that encode the combinatorics of polygon triangulations.
-In this subsection we say a few words on a construction similar to frieze patterns in the classical case.
+In this subsection we say a few words on a construction similar to that of frieze patterns in the classical case.
 Here we restrict ourselves to the case of three-dimensional Farey summation continued fractions that do not have zero elements.
 We are dealing with the three-dimensional part of the continued fraction only.
-We also consider only path triangulations for the polyhedra that admit path triangulations.
+We also consider only the polyhedra that admit path triangulations.